nikolashn/basque/MANUAL.md

 All assignment operators are right-associative.
 The left-hand side of an assignment must be an L-value.
 So `a = 1`, `(msg) = "hi"` and `x = y = z` are valid, but `a + 1 = 1`, `"hi" = msg` and `(x = y) = z` are invalid.

 ### Statements
 Statements are combinations of expressions that can be sequentially laid out to form a program.
-In this section,
-- Square brackets [] signify optionality,
-- Parentheses () signify grouping,
-- Braces {} signify that a string can be repeated from 0 to infinite times,
-- A bar | signifies alternation,
-- Words in angle brackets `<>` represent a group or class of expressions or tokens.

 #### Write statements
 Syntax: `write <expression>;`